Supports standard Internet mail protocolos: POP3, IMAP, SMTP; as well as Microsoft’s EWS protocol for Exchange.

 How do I access server side folders?

-When accessing folders this way, recently accessed ones (up to three) will be shown in the folder list drop-down and the account list (if the per-account setting mentioned above is enabled).
-They are removed from the recent list automatically, after one week (can be changed in app settings) or, as of 22.214.171.124, you can long press a “recent” folder to clear it.
+When accessing folders this way, recently accessed ones will be shown in the folder view (dropdown or side bar) and the account list.
+They are removed from the recent list automatically, over time, or you can long press on a “recent” folder to clear it.
+To change how long the app keeps recent folders and how many, please see app settings -> account list.

-Please note that the “Other folders…” entry is shown by default on tablet sized devices only.
-On phone sized devices, please long press an account, choose “Options and Folders”, then “Account options”, scroll to the end and enable “Show Other folders…”.
+To enable or disable the “Other folders…” entry in the account list, please long press on an account, choose “Options and Folders”, then “Account options”, scroll to the end and enable “Show Other folders…”.

-To do this, long press the account in the main window, choose “Options and folders”, then “Folders”.
-Tap a folder, choose how it should be synced (most likely just “As incoming” since “special” folders like Sent, etc. are usually set up automatically).
-Each incoming folder is presented in the UI separately.
+Long press on the account in the main window, choose “Options and folders”, then “Folders”.
+Or choose “Manage folders…” next to where “Other folders…” was.
+Tap a folder, choose how it should be synced (most likely “Sync, plain folder”).

 How to change the order of accounts in the main window?